opyate/cookiecutter-flask-sandboy/README.md

 - the test database must be the same as the development database must be the same as the production database

-## TODO

-- Implement an extra dummy model to show a foreign key relationship at work.

 # Inspiration

 - [cookiecutter-flask](https://github.com/sloria/cookiecutter-flask)